MonzerDev/Real-Time-Sign-Language-Detection/README.md

-Real-Time Sign Language Detection
+Real-Time Sign Language Recognition

-This project implements a real-time detection system for sign language alphabets and numbers using a Convolutional Neural Network (CNN) and MediaPipe for hand landmark detection.
+This project implements a real-time recognition system for sign language alphabets and numbers using a Convolutional Neural Network (CNN) and MediaPipe for hand landmark recognition.
 The system captures live video input, processes hand gestures, and classifies them into corresponding sign language alphabets or numbers.

 ---